rstrudel/pyjob/README.md

 python -m pyjob.launch example/hello.tpl example/hello.yml --scheduler slurm
 ```

-To try `pyjob` on your own experiments check Section 3, to check how the "Hello World" example was built check Section 4, to use conda environments check Section 5 and to use `pyjob` for distributed training, check Section 7.
+To try `pyjob` on your own experiments check Section 3, to use Anaconda environments read Section 4, to check how the "Hello World" example was built check Section 5, and to use `pyjob` for distributed training, check Section 7.
 Once set up, with only one command you will be able to submit a set of jobs defined by a template:

 ```
 python train.py --learning-rate {lr} --weight-decay {weight_decay} --dropout {dropout}